Recycling got you down?

 I am not what anyone would call organizationally inclined.
 I have systems that work, and I get by, but few people would identify me as organized.
 I do, however, believe that my system for organizing and storing recycling is far beyond my repertoire, and has helped me evolve into a mean, stress-free, recycling machine!

 Thus, if i can do it, anyone can!
-Check out how I have organized my recycling, and learn some tips on how to sort recycling at home, how to organize recycling and how to create a home recycling center that is both effective and efficient.
+Check out how I have organized my recycling, and learn some tips on how to sort recycling at home, how to organize recycling and how to create a home recycling centre that is both effective and efficient.

 Disclosure: This post may contain affiliate links, which means that as an Amazon Associate I earn from qualifying purchases.
 Learn more here.